Fungal infection: Risk factors

 Fungal infections are more likely in people with weak immune systems.
 This includes people with illnesses such as HIV/AIDS, and people taking medicines such as steroids or cancer treatments.
 People with diabetes also tend to develop fungal infections.
 Very young and very old people, also, are groups at risk.

 Individuals being treated with antibiotics are at higher risk of fungal infections.

 Children whose immune systems are not functioning properly (such as children with cancer) are at risk of invasive fungal infections.

 COVID-19

 During the COVID-19 pandemic some fungal infections have been associated with COVID-19.
-Fungal infections can mimic COVID-19, occur at the same time as COVID-19 and more serious fungal infections can complicate COVID-19.
+Fungal infections can mimic COVID-19 and occur at the same time as COVID-19, and more serious fungal infections can complicate COVID-19.
 A fungal infection may occur after antibiotics for a bacterial infection which has occurred following COVID-19.
 The most common serious fungal infections in people with COVID-19 include aspergillosis and invasive candidiasis.
 COVID-19–associated mucormycosis is generally less common, but in 2021 was noted to be significantly more prevalent in India.